PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#3 Create a Domain Admin user within the domain In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” Then Create a new OU named “_ADMINS” Create a new employee named “Jane Doe” (same password) with the username of “phil_admin” / Cyberlab123!
-Add jane_admin to the “Domain Admins” Security Group Log out / close the connection to DC-1 and log back in as “mydomain.com\phil_admin” User phil_admin as your admin account from now on
+#3 Create a Domain Admin user within the domain -  In Active Directory Users and Computers create an Organizational Unit called “_EMPLOYEES”.
+Then Create a new OU named “_ADMINS”.
+Create a new employee named “Jane Doe” make sure it is the same password with the username of “phil_admin” / Cyberlab123!.
+Then add jane_admin to the “Domain Admins” Security Group Log out / close the connection to DC-1 and log back in as “mydomain.com\phil_admin” User phil_admin as your admin account from now on.

 </p>
 <br />